forrestxu123/Android-Framework-System-Design/README.md

    - Hacker can get physical access to Android devices.
    - Network communication is untrusted
    - Untrusted code is executed on the device.
 (Device Image, bootloader, kernel, daemon, system server, app)
-   - Privacy protection for Mutiple party computationer experience.
+   - Privacy leakge for Mutiple party computationer experience.

 - Security Model:
   - Multi-party consent: No action should be executed unless all main parties agree — in the standard case, these are user, platform, and developer.